 How do you use such large amounts?

-Aside from hot dog and hamburger buns, I make all of our baked goods.
+I make all of our baked goods.
 For one loaf of sandwich bread alone, it takes 6 or 7 cups of flour, and 2 1/2 TBSPs of yeast.
 I use bulk sugar for making relish, jam (which we hardly eat) and other certain canned items.
 And when you make your own quick breads, cookies, granola bars, you go through a lot of sugar.
 People get horrified when they look at a recipe for something like relish because of the amount of sugar, but they don’t hesitate to buy the processed version, which not only has the sugar, but other stuff you can’t pronounce.
 It’s like sausage – – you eat it, but you don’t necessarily want to know the ingredients.
 I use the flour the most, but the sugar does last me awhile.
 When you make everything from scratch, you just need bigger amounts of staples.
 If you only cook from scratch occasionally, it isn’t worth buying in bulk.

 Where do you store such large amounts?